-If you expect just because you bought a brand-new RV you won't have any issues, you certainly have not done enough research on life yet.
+If you expect just because you bought a brand-new RV, you won't have any issues, and you certainly have not done enough research on life yet.

 You're often crammed into your space, neighbors in your face.
 Privacy doesn't exist unless you hide inside your RV (But keep your voice down so your neighbors don't hear you).

 Reservations are a pain to make.
 You get to smell your neighbor's cigarette smoke.
 And many campgrounds ARE NOT cheap.

 I am NOT lonely on the road.
 But I live among a specific demographic of people- very active and fun RVers.